How to Extract Read Results

 IronDrawing is used in barcode detection to determine the precise positioning of barcodes on the document using the Rectangle class, which provides coordinates and dimensions.

-How can I enable barcode reading in IronOCR?
+How can I enable barcode reading?

 To enable barcode reading in IronOCR, set the Configuration.ReadBarCodes property to true before performing OCR on a document.